 Loading, Please Wait...

-New Jersey, May 29, 2019 (GLOBE NEWSWIRE) -- Lice Clinics of America reported that their New Jersey clinics saw an increase of 93 percent in lice activity collectively this spring.
-This data was gathered and compared from the organization’s bookings and treatments in March 2018 and March 2019.
+Dallas, TX, March 20, 2019 (GLOBE NEWSWIRE) -- Lice Clinics of America reported that their 330 clinics across the network saw an average increase of 30 percent in lice activity nationwide this winter.
+This data was gathered and compared from the organization’s bookings and treatments in January 2018 and January 2019 in its clinics in the U.S. and abroad.
+Geographic areas such as Dallas-Ft Worth saw an increase of 50 percent this January.
+The CDC estimates six million to 12 million infestations occur each year in the U.S. among children three to 11 years of age.

 "Lice Clinics of America has a unique opportunity to gather its data to help identify trends.
 We believe we can attribute the increase in lice infestation bookings and treatments in our clinics to three things,” said Lice Clinics of America CEO Claire Roberts.
 “First, it’s a fact that many over-the-counter products are no longer effective in treating the “super lice” of today, so people are seeking professional help.
 Second, there is a true lack of understanding by the public on the life cycle of lice and how they spread.
 And third, people are becoming increasingly aware of the more effective, technologically-advanced treatment methods offered by Lice Clinics of America.”